 Mobility services in Northern Finland to improve through co-operation

-What is it about?
+What was it about?

-Who is involved?
+Who was involved?

 In all, there were 11 tourist destinations from Kuusamo to Utsjoki involved in the project.
 Sitra provided funding to the University of Lapland (Multidimensional Tourism Institute, MTI) and Ylläs Tourist Association for building strategic co-operation between the regions of Northern Finland.
 At Sitra, the project manager was Heikki Sorasahi.
 The University of Lapland was responsible for the co-ordination of the project and mapping and compiling the network of operators.
 Ylläs Tourist Association held the main responsibility for supporting the regions of Northern Finland and engaging them in the development of the digitisation of mobility services.

 Apinf Oy developed the open source tool (GTFS editor) for digitisation of transit data with the funding provided by Sitra.

 One of the key operators in the project was the Technical Research Centre of Finland VTT Ltd, responsible for the development and launch of the open mobility service platform.
 Other key stakeholders and co-funding providers included the municipality of Enontekiö; the town of Kemijärvi; the Lapland Centre for Economic Development, Transport and the Environment; the Regional Council of Lapland; the municipality of Muonio; North Ostrobothnia Centre for Economic Development, Transport and the Environment; the town of Pudasjärvi; the Pyhä-Luosto Tourist Association; the municipality of Salla; the municipality of Sodankylä; Inari Municipal Business & Development Nordica; Naturpolis Oy; and Kideve Kittilä Development.